 For safety purposes, it is not advised for pregnant and breastfeeding women to use essential oils without consulting medical professionals.

 For children and the elderly, it is highly advised to contact your physician or doctor before using oils.
 Self-treatment of chronic diseases by applying tea tree oil may also hold serious consequences without professional advice.

 In choosing your tea tree oil, it is crucial to note that it is better to opt for Australian tea tree oil.
 The Australian plant (Melaleuca Alternifolia) has been extensively studied compared to other species.
 So, we can rest assured that the pure Australian variant of this oil will stay true to the studied benefits!

 In relation to this, make sure you do not buy “tea tree oil” extracted from Camellia Sinensis or Camellia Oleifera, which is Chinese Tea Seed Oil.
 This is a cold-pressed cooking oil used in Chinese cuisine.
 This oil is often marketed as being "Chinese Tea Tree Oil."
 Ascertain that your product is Australian.

 As with all carrier oils, remember not to buy this oil from food stores.
 Apart from these reminders, here are the things you should look for when choosing your tea tree oil:

 - Therapeutic grade

-I highly recommend this tea tree oil.
+I highly recommend Plant Therapy's tea tree oil.
 I trust this brand for this oil because they produce oils that are pure, unadulterated, and manufactured for therapeutic purposes and not only for their aromas.